-The College repaid its outstanding loan during the prior year and the College's forecasts and financial projections indicate that it will be able to operate without further borrowing or overdrafts for the foreseeable future.
+The College has no borrowing.
+The College's forecasts and financial projections indicate that it will be able to operate with a strong cash position for the foreseeable future.

 Accordingly the College has a reasonable expectation that it has adequate resources to continue in operational existence for the foreseeable future, and for this reason will continue to adopt the going concern basis in the preparation of its Financial statements.